-This supervisory agreement is being agreed by (supervisee) and (supervisor) and sets out the terms and objectives of the supervisory sessions that began on (date). expec ve discussed the purpose of supervision together, including consideration of each of our tations, and we have jointly agreed that the main purposes of supervision are as follows (please edit tessary): 1.
+This supervisory agreement is being agreed by (supervisee) and (supervisor) and sets out the terms and objectives of the supervisory sessions that began on (date). expec We have discussed the purpose of supervision together, including consideration of each of our expectations, and we have jointly agreed that the main purposes of supervision are as follows (please edit as necessary): 1.
 To provide(supervisee) with knowledge and information to improve their professional skills.
 2. To collaboratively assess (supervisee's) progress in developing his/her professional skills.
 3. To provide support to (supervisee) in all aspects of his/her work.
 The agreed frequency of meetings is: The agreed duration of meetings is: Describe how supervision will be delivered (e.g. remotely, in groups, individually): record enda will be agreed by the supervisor and supervisee at the beginning of each session.
-A supervision of form will be used to document the main points of discussion in each session and any agreed so the final minutes of each session will be used to briefly discuss feedback on the session, such as the supervisee has found useful in the session and what they would like more support with next time.
-Super visor agreement his/he e, to the best of my ability, to provide with a safe and confidential space to discuss r work.
+A supervision of form will be used to document the main points of discussion in each session and any agreed so the final minutes of each session will be used to briefly discuss feedback on the session, such as the supervisee has found useful in the session and what they would like more support with next time. visor agreement his/he and co e, to the best of my ability, to provide with a safe and confidential space to discuss r work.
 I will provide information, guidance and support and will communicate feedback clearly onstructively.
 I will explain how progress will be measured.
-I will keep a record of each supervisorying that will be accessible to the supervisee.
+I will keep a record of each supervisory and that will be accessible to the supervisee.

-Appendices i≡ Supervisee agreement practice to supervision at the earliest possib ore supervision sessions, and bring any issues arising in my ble opportunity.
-I will do my best to integrate the feedback y practice, and I will ask questions when anything is unclear.
-If either the supervisor or supervisee have c of action is: oncerns that cannot be resolved within supervision, the course In the event of an emergency, the supervise (alternative contact name e agrees to contact supervisor.
-If not available, then contact This agreement may be revised as needed, used the supervisor, but only with the consent upon the request of either the supervisee of the supervisee and approval of supervisor.
-Declaration of supervisor and supervisee We agree, to the best of our ability, to uphol d the guidelines outlined in this supervision agreement.
-Supervisor Supervisee As a representative of the organisational ma and space to enable supervision to take plac nagement, I guarantee that I will endeavour to protect the time ce.
+Appendices ∷≡ Supervisee agreement practice to supervision at the earliest possil ore supervision sessions, and bring any issues arising in my ole opportunity.
+I will do my best to integrate the feedback by practice, and I will ask questions when anything is unclear.
+If either the supervisor or supervisee have of action is: concerns that cannot be resolved within supervision, the course This agreement may be revised as needed, upon the request of either the supervisee Declaration of supervisor and supervisee of the supervisee and approval of supervisor.
+We agree, to the best of our ability, to upho ld the guidelines outlined in this supervision agreement.
+Supervisor Supervisee As a representative of the organisational ma and space to enable supervision to take pla anagement, I guarantee that I will endeavour to protect the time ce.